z5267282/blog/parser/json_schema.md

 ```
 {
     "type" : "UnorderedList",
-    "items" : [<string of list items where leading "- " has been stripped>]
+    "list" : [<string of list items where leading "- " has been stripped>]
 }
 ```